What are wildlife?

 When living in or near your home and feel threatened, wild animals go by their instincts and react by biting, scratching, hissing, or spitting, putting your family and pets in danger.

 Why do I have a wildlife problem?

-Like people, wild animals want safe, secure, warm shelter.
+Like people, wild animals want safe, secure, warm shelter and access to food.
 Birdseed, pet food, trash cans, and gardens will attract these pests to properties.
 Animals often choose our basements, attics, garages, and openings under foundations to create a nesting or borrowing site.
 Typical entry points wild animals take advantage of include chimneys, spaces along the roofline, gaps around windows, holes in the foundation, and open vents.

 Where will I find wildlife?

 When wild animals build a nest or burrow, they prefer somewhere that is away from a lot of traffic and provides protection from predators.
 Unfortunately, our yards and homes often provide the protection they are looking for.
 Things like brush piles, fallen trees, woodpiles, and overgrown shrubbery make great nesting spots for wild animals in our yards.